-VA also must continue outreach to American Indian Tribes, Native Hawaiians, and Alaskan Natives through the Indian Health Service, Bureau of Indian Affairs, Tribal veterans service organizations, and other suitable organizations and agencies.
+VA also must continue its outreach to American Indian Tribes, Native Hawaiians, and Alaskan Natives through the Indian Health Service, Bureau of Indian Affairs, Tribal veterans service organizations, and other suitable organizations and agencies.
 Additionally, a concerted effort must be made to reach veterans throughout rural America as they are often more disconnected than others.
 Continued and increased outreach to marginalized communities is also necessary.
-VA must look at unique ways to engage our diverse communities and inform them about the benefits they have earned from their service.
+VA must look at unique ways to engage the diverse communities within the veteran community and inform them about the benefits they have earned from their service.